skilesare/immortality/a_new_constitution/article_i.md

 To establish off-world colonies, both on worlds and as space stations, and regulate the trade routes amongst them, to preserve the long term existence of the human race.

 To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries, but no grant of rights shall be extended beyond its orginal grant.
 Exclusive Patents on Technolgies must include a material component.
 Patents that do not contain a material component and software patents must be open patents.
 Patents of technology shall not exced 21 years and if it is found that upholding the patent shall endanger the life of any citizen than it shall be declared an open patent by the courts.
 Open patatents require that any corporation may use the patent provided common stock of the corporation wanting to use the technology is delivered to the patent awardee valued at equal to the cost of developing the technology as determined by agreement, or if no agreement is met, arbitration by the established courts.
 Copywrites on images, texts, films, renderings, and other such creative arts shall not exced 50 years.
 Congress shall make no law extending or circumventing patent and copywrite limits excpet by proposing an amendment to this constituiton via the perscribed method in Article X.  Patents rights and Copyright rights shall not be transfered from one citizen to another except that citizens may leave patent rights to heirs upon death.
 Corporations may only transfer patent rights upon blockchain bankruptcy.
 No corporation shall be granted a patent who's sole or majority business is the holding and enforcing of patenets.
-Corporations may not hold copywrite but must pass the copywrite either directly to the citizens responsible for the production of the art or all citizens who have recieved a payment for employment or services for the timeperiod during which the art was created.
+Corporations may not hold copywrite but must pass the copywrite either directly to the citizens responsible for the production of the art or all citizens who have recieved a payment for employment or services for the time period during which the art was created.

 To constitute Tribunals inferior to the supreme Court;